w3f/polkadot-wiki/docs/general/polkadot-v2.md

 The auction mechanism is not agile, creates high entry barriers, and is designed for long-running single applications (i.e., the original Polkadot vision proposed in the whitepaper).

-We depart from the classic lease auctions and propose an agile marketplace for coretime, where essentially **coretime becomes a commodity that can be tokenized, sold, and traded**.
+Thus, classic lease auctions were deprecated, instead an agile marketplace for coretime was born, where essentially **coretime becomes a commodity that can be tokenized, sold, and traded**.
 This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for applications to be successful.